-Pemayangtse Monastery or Pemangytse gompa (Pemayangtse means ‘Perfect Sublime Lotus’) was founded by Lhatsun Chenpo in the 17th century.
+Pemayangtse Monastery or Pemangytse gompa was founded by Lhatsun Chenpo in the 17th century.
+Pemayangtse means ‘Perfect Sublime Lotus’ and Gompa means a Buddist Monastery.
 During the reign of Chakdor Namgyal, the third Chogyal, this monastery was expanded.
-Pemayangtse monastery controls all other monasteries of Nyingma Order in Sikkim.
+Pemayangtse monastery controls all other monasteries of the Nyingma Order in Sikkim.
 Nyingma Order of Buddhism was established in the 8th century by Padmasambhava or Guru Rinpoche.

-Pemangytse gompa is a three storied structure.
-Eight incarnations of Padmasambahva can be seen inside the Monastery.
+Pemangytse gompa is a three-storied structure.
+Eight incarnations of Padmasambhava can be seen inside the Monastery.
 Seven tiered wooden structure of Guru Rimpoche’s Heavenly Palace can be seen on the top floor.
 It is called “Sanghthokpalri” or “Zandog-palri”.

 Pemayangtse gompa overlooks the ruins of the Rabdentse Palace.
-These ruins were declared as monuments of national importance.
-The ruins here are maintained by Archeological Society of India.
+These ruins were declared monuments of national importance.
+The ruins here are maintained by the Archeological Society of India.

 Rabdentse was the second capital of the Kingdom of Sikkim, after Yuksom.
 This kingdom was earlier known as Dremoshong.
-Till 1814 A.D., Rabdentse remained as the capital.
+Till 1814 A.D., Rabdentse remained the capital.
 This kingdom was reigned by the Chogyals (meaning righteous ruler) of the Namgyal dynasty (1642 to 16th May 1975).
-Head of Pemayangtse Monastery was entitled to anoint the Chogyals, during the crowing ceremony.
+The Head of Pemayangtse Monastery was entitled to anoint the Chogyals, during the crowning ceremony.

 The Chogyals faced constant threats from Nepalese and Bhutanese.
 Nepalese (Gurkha army) destroyed Rabdentse palace on one such occasion.